 - Safety glasses to protect the eyes against injuries associated with pressure release.

-- Safety shoes with metatarsal supports to protect against foot injuries from falling cylinders.
+- Safety shoes with metatarsal support to protect against foot injuries from falling cylinders.

 Note: Valve caps must always be in place while moving or transporting cylinders or when they are in storage.